 The reason a bee

-swarm looks like a clump of bees, is because all of the workers are
+swarm looks like a clump of honey bees, is because all of the workers are

 gathered around the queen, hence forming a clump.

-They are focused on finding a new nest, not on attacking.
+They are focused on finding a new nest, not on attacking humans.
 That said, it is important to keep your distance from swarming bees, because if the bees feel threatened, then it is possible they will sting.

 A swarm may stay around for a few days, depending on how quickly the scout bees find a suitable new home.
 This could happen very quickly, even within a day.